buildbot/buildbot/master/docs/manual/configuration/builders.rst

 Prioritizing Builds
 ~~~~~~~~~~~~~~~~~~~

-The :class:`BuilderConfig` parameter ``nextBuild`` can be use to prioritize build requests within a builder.
+The :class:`BuilderConfig` parameter ``nextBuild`` can be used to prioritize build requests within a builder.
 Note that this is orthogonal to :ref:`Prioritizing-Builders`, which controls the order in which builders are called on to start their builds.
 The details of writing such a function are in :ref:`Build-Priority-Functions`.